erikyao/erikyao.github.io/_posts/2015-04-08-cpp-inheritance-virtual.md

 > <br/>
 > In practice, when you mark a virtual function as pure (=0), there is very little point in providing a definition, because it will never be called unless someone explicitly does so via `Base::Function(...)` or if the `Base` class constructor calls the virtual function in question.

-### <a name="virtual-inside-constructors"></a>2.4 Virtual functions inside constructors
+### <a name="virtual-inside-constructors-destructors"></a>2.4 Virtual functions inside constructors & destructors

-If you call a virtual function inside a constructor, only the local version of the function is used.
-That is, the virtual mechanism doesn’t work within the constructor.
+If you call a virtual function inside a constructor or a destructor, only the local version of the function is used.
+That is, the virtual mechanism doesn’t work within the constructor or destructor.

 <pre class="prettyprint linenums">
 #include &lt;iostream&gt;